 Close to the Fukai intersection of route 17.
 However, it is down a very narrow road that only fits one car (width wise at a time).
 If you can come at it from alongside the railway line (Konosu Ningyo Post office) there are signs to the cafe and you only have to use the narrow road for about 100 meters.
 Free parking for about 20 cars right outside the cafe and there is an overflow car park nearby too.

-Cafe Stork is relatively close to the Saitama Prefecture Driver License Center in Konosu.
+Cafe Stork is relatively close to Japan’s largest poppy field!
+About 30 minutes on foot.
+It is also relatively close to the Saitama Prefecture Driver License Center in Konosu.
 About a ten minute drive.
 So if you are looking something to do or somewhere to eat after renewing your driver’s license… Enjoy!

 More picturesque cafes in Saitama